morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 Adapters based on the mt7921au chipset are now becoming available for purchase.

-[1] USB support added to the mt7921u driver in kernel 5.18.
+[1] USB support added with the mt7921u driver in kernel 5.18.
+Internal cards supported by the mt7921e driver which has been in the kernel since 5.12.

 [2] AP mode support added to the mt7921u driver in kernel 5.19.
 Firmware update is required also.